Twins vs. Royals Player Props Betting Odds

 Pérez Stats

-- Perez has picked up at least one hit in two straight games.
-During his last five outings he is hitting .105 with a walk and an RBI.
+- Perez enters this game looking to extend his two-game hit streak.
+In his last five games he is hitting .105 with a walk and an RBI.

 Pérez Recent Games